 At speeds above Mach 0.5 (approx.) the annular area around the afterburner nozzle shall serve as an exit for ram cooling air.
-Two nozzle area indicators, one left hand and one right hand, shall be installed in the front cockpit to provide positive indication of exhaust nozzle actuation with selection of afterburning.
+Two nozzle area indicators, one left hand are the right hand, shall be installed in the front cockpit countries positive indication of exhaust nozzle actuation with selection of afterburning.

-Two jet pipe temperature gauges, one for each engine, shall be installed in the front cockpit to provide indication of turbine outlet exhaust gas temperature .
+Two jet pipe temperature gauges, one for each engine, shall be installed in the front cockpit to provide indication of turbine outlet exhaust gas temperature.